iron-io/docs/_posts/2012-03-19-mq-platforms-cloudcontrol.md

 CloudControl has [an excellent walkthrough](https://www.cloudcontrol.com/documentation/getting-started/tutorial-deploy-an-app) that will lead you through deploying your first app with their command line client.
-We're going to interface with IronWorker using the command line client, so go ahead and get it set up.
+We're going to interface with IronMQ using the command line client, so go ahead and get it set up.

-### Adding IronWorker
+### Adding IronMQ

-You can add IronWorker right from the CloudControl command line client.
+You can add IronMQ right from the CloudControl command line client.
 Just run the following command, replacing <span class="fixed-width">APP_NAME</span> and <span class="fixed-width">DEP_NAME</span> with your app ID and your deployment ID, respectively.

 <div class="gray-box">
 {% highlight bash %}
-cctrlapp APP_NAME/DEP_NAME addon.add iron_worker.starter
+cctrlapp APP_NAME/DEP_NAME addon.add iron_mq.rust
 {% endhighlight %}
 </div>

-That will add a free, limited version of IronWorker to your deployment.
+That will add a free, limited version of IronMQ to your deployment.
 It should be sufficient for testing and development, but isn't recommended for production use.
-You can find the limitations and levels [here](https://www.cloudcontrol.com/add-ons/iron_worker).
+You can find the limitations and levels [here](https://www.cloudcontrol.com/add-ons/iron_mq).

 ### Getting Your Credentials

-CloudControl stores your IronWorker credentials in a file on their system, for ease of integration.
-If you'd like to access your workers outside of CloudControl, however, you'll need the credentials.
+CloudControl stores your IronMQ credentials in a file on their system, for ease of integration.
+If you'd like to access your queues outside of CloudControl, however, you'll need the credentials.

 To retrieve your credentials, just replace <span class="fixed-width">APP_NAME</span>,